rajeshm7910/apigee-hybrid-terraform/apigee-hybrid-core/README.md

 ## Apigee Hybrid Setup Script

-The `setup_apigee.sh` script automates the installation and configuration of Apigee Hybrid on Azure AKS.
+The `setup_apigee.sh` script automates the installation and configuration of Apigee Hybrid.
 It handles the deployment of all necessary components including the operator, datastore, telemetry, and ingress configurations.

 ### Prerequisites

 Before running the script, ensure you have:

-1. Access to a running AKS cluster
+1. Access to a running Kubernetes cluster
 2. Required files:
    - `overrides.yaml`: Apigee configuration overrides
    - `service.yaml`: Service template configuration
    - Service account key JSON file
    - TLS certificate and private key for environment group
 3. Required tools:
-   - `kubectl` configured to access your AKS cluster
+   - `kubectl` configured to access your Kubernetes cluster
    - `helm` (version 3.10+)
    - `gcloud` CLI configured with appropriate permissions